Insight

 Payers must implement a FHIR-based Prior Authorization API that allows providers to:

-• Identify whether prior authorization is needed
+• Determine if prior authorization is required

 • Submit requests and supporting documentation electronically